bioinformed/glu-genetics/doc/modules/ld/tagzilla.rst

 tag SNPs for any given set of SNPs with genotypes.
-The TagZilla SNP selection algorithm estimates pair-wise r\ :sup:`2` and d' (d-prime) linkage disequilibrium (LD) statistics on genotype data from unrelated individuals.It then estimates bins using a greedy maximal approach similar to that of Carlson et al. (2004), evaluates all the tags for each bin based upon user-specified criteria, and recommends an optimal tag for each bin if possible.
+The TagZilla SNP selection algorithm estimates pair-wise r\ :sup:`2` and d' (d-prime) linkage disequilibrium (LD) statistics on genotype data from unrelated individuals.
+It then estimates bins using a greedy maximal approach similar to that of Carlson et al. (2004), evaluates all the tags for each bin based upon user-specified criteria, and recommends an optimal tag for each bin if possible.